rockynhatnguyen/strapi-blog/README.md

-# Strapi application
+# Strapi Blog

-A quick description of your strapi application
+A simple Blog website using Strapi Headless CMS.